martaGG/S2D2/README.md

 #### filename
 Path for file with coordinates of stars/objects in your region.
-V0: Ascii file with header and tab delimiter
+V1: Ascii file with header and tab delimiter

 #### dim
 Dimension of the space of search.
-V0: Integer, only=2.
+V1: Integer, only=2.
 Future: limited options ('2D','3D','2+2D', '3+2D'...)

 #### coord
 Coordinate frame of the input, depending on the dimension
 ##### 2D
-V0: 'Ra, Dec'
-Future: 'l,b'
+- 'Ra Dec': expects input data in Right ascension, declination, in degrees to calculate the great circle distance.
+- 'X Y': expects float arbitrary input data coordinates, calculates euclidean distance.

+**if a different string is input, by default it will go into 'X Y' mode

 #### eps
 Scale parameter supplied to DBSCAN, associated with the size of the structures to search.
-Default: 'None' to search for the smallest scale in structured regions.
+-Default: 'None' to search for the smallest scale in structured regions.
-If a float eps is supplied, Nmin must also be supplied.
+-If a float eps is supplied, Nmin must also be supplied.

 #### Nmin
 Number of points supplied to DBSCAN, associated with the density of a neighbourhood with radius eps.
-Default: 'None' to calculate the Nmin guaranteeing 3 sigma significance.
+-Default: 'None' to calculate the Nmin guaranteeing the significance supplied by the user above random expectation.
-If an integer Nmin is supplied, eps must also be supplied.
+-If an integer Nmin is supplied, eps must also be supplied.

+#### Qlim
+limit of Q parameter for considering a region structured, and calculate automatically the eps and Nmin values according to the procedure, as described in González et al. 2020.

+We note that the classical limit Q parameter for structured regions is 0.8, and that a conservative limit of 0.7 avoids the possibility of analyising a region withous structure (as described in Gonzalez et al. 2020)

+#### Signif
+Significance limit above which structures will be retrieved.
+Ussed to calculate the minimum number of points.
+Must be an appropriate percentage value

 ## Output
+-Console outputs some values of variables and status
-Ascii file named as the input file with the extension .out containing the coordinates of each star in the region (in RA, DEC) and an additional column with an integer representing the number of substructure assigned.
-The value -1 represents noise stars (those not assigned to any cluster).
+- Ascii file named as the input file with the extension .out containing the coordinates of each star in the region as in the input, and an additional column with an integer representing the number of substructure assigned.
+The program uses the default python convention, so value -1 represents noise stars (those not assigned to any cluster).
+-pdf file named as the input file with the extension .pdf with a plot of the region where:
+  - grey stars are noise.
+  - stars in significant structures are overplotted in colour.
+Each nest will be plotted in a different colour taken from a viridis colour table with as many different shades as NESTs, so the specific colours will depend on the amount of structures retrieved.
 ## Requirements
 Python3 with libraries:
 	astropy